RhythmRock/C-and-Algorithm-2/README.md

 ## Features

-- Multiplication Table with Loops: A program that generates a multiplication table using loops.

 - Finding the Number of Digits in a Number: A program that determines the number of digits in a given number.

-- Calculating the Power of a Number: A program that calculates the power of a given number.

-- Division and Remainder Calculator: A program that calculates the division and remainder of two numbers.

 - Prime Number Checker: A program that checks if a given number is prime or not.